EllyPirelly/learnings-wes-bos-JSbeginner/module-09-loops/README.md

 console.log(student3); // {id: "3a16", first_name: "Micki", last_name: "Mattes"}
 ```

-- more flexible, because what happpens if a student you want to `find()` on has 15 properties on them?
+- more flexible, because what happpens if a `student` you want to run `find()` on has 15 properties on them?
 - `function findByProp()`
   - takes in a property (or key) we are looking for and an actual key we are looking for
   - looks into an object for whatever property you specified is equal to whatever value you have specified